The issue with body alignment

 Such injuries do not directly affect the curvature of the spine and should therefore not be classed as alignment issues.
 Your physiotherapist is able to perform a thorough assessment of your body.
 This will include general observation and palpation of your tissues as well as strength and length tests of your muscles.
 Where spinal mal-alignment is suspected, a plain x-ray will be required to confirm a diagnosis.

 My advice to the general public is to seek advice from your health professional in the event that you have concerns regarding your alignment and symmetry.
-Your physio is the best person to confirm if there is cause for concern and manage this condition accordingly.
+Your exercise physio is the best person to confirm if there is cause for concern and manage this condition accordingly.